moritzschaefer/kickercam/doc/DATASET.md

-They data set shows several foosball matches (some realistic ones, some for demonstrational purposes) with the following features
+The data set shows several foosball matches (some realistic ones, some for demonstrational purposes) with the following features

 - moving ball
 - ocluded ball (by players, sometimes by hands)